lb3361/gigatron-lcc/README.md

   with CMake to select the proper toolchain, compile the project, and optionally set CMAKE_INSTALL_PREFIX and trigger the installation target.

-Both options create Window batch files, e.g `glcc.cmd`, etc., that can be used to invoke GLCC from the DOS command line or from PowerShell.
+Both options create a `bin` directory with Window batch files, e.g `glcc.cmd`, etc., that can be used to invoke GLCC from the DOS command line, from PowerShell, or from the Git Bash.
 These batch files rely on the `py` launcher that is installed by default with recent versions of Python for windows.
-The install target also creates a `bin` directory with shell scripts that can be invoked from the Git bash for instance.
-Simply run the Git bash and add this directory to the `PATH` variable, e.g., `PATH=/c/glcc/bin:$PATH`.
+Just add this directory to the executable search path, e.g.  `PATH=/c/glcc/bin;%PATH%` at the DOS command line or `PATH=/c/glcc/bin:$PATH` at the Git Bash command line.
+T

 ## 3 Compiler invocation